-We know life insurance applications are long.
-And trust me, we’ve done our best to lessen the number of questions asked.
+We know life insurance applications may seem long.
+And trust me, we’ve worked with our parent company MassMutual to try and make the Haven Term application as streamlined as possible.

-That said, these questions are absolutely necessary in helping us verify your identity, determine your health, review your medical background and ultimately, determine what rate class you’ll be in.
+That said, these questions are necessary to verify your identity, determine your health, review your medical background and ultimately, determine your rate class.

 If you haven’t purchased a life insurance policy before (or at least peeked at the start of an application) you might be surprised to see that questions can range from asking for your Social Security Number and occupation to hobbies and what medications you’re taking.